Gas rationing risk means French yoghurt factory faces sour future

 “We can’t make investments for a term of six months,” Falconnier said.

 “To stop supplies to a factory from one day to the next, that’s shutting it down.
-We don’t how to manage things differently.”
+We don’t how to manage things differently.”—AFP

 Comments